TiCaLiBrO/Trillidium/README.md

 Right handed and left handed threads const keyword makes variables shared.
 This is because const is read only.

-X Garbage Collection and Memory Management

 Guidelines and additional rules:
 Naming
-Whitespace for +X, +, and X+
 Standard library uses automatic imports as needed, everything else needs manual imports No OOP, no structs
 The Language on C

-X Automatic Garbage Collection:
+X Automatic Garbage Collection + Memory Management:
 Trillia's GC is compile-time only.
 There is no extra overhead, no reference-tracking, except likely for pointers and reactives, which already have most of the reference-counter and reference tree systems already built-in to prevent cyclical dependencies.
 The GC collects only what data can be provably unneeded.
 It calculates this during compile time, and if it cannot prove that an object is able to safely be destroyed early, then the GC does nothing, and lets it be destroyed at the end of its scope naturally.